 According to district policy and state law, each student is allowed to miss all or part of 10 days per school year due to parental, written excuses.
 This would include any illness in which a doctor was not seen, family vacations, emergencies, deaths in the family, or other special instances when a student must miss class.
-Due to the limited number of days allowed, (10), students are encouraged and expected to bring in medical or professional appointment cards whenever services are rendered.
+Due to the limited number of days allowed, (10), parents/guardians are encouraged to bring medical excuses from doctors whenever possible.
+Absences verified with medical excuses from a doctor are not included in the 10 excused days.

-Absences that are verified with a professional appointment card are exempt from the 10 allowable days of absence.
-Absences that are exempted with a professional appointment card must be submitted within 30 days of the absence.
+Absences that are verified with medical excuses from a doctor are exempt from the 10 allowable days of absence.
+Absences that are exempted with medical excuses from a doctor must be submitted within 30 days of the absence.
 For any absence, the parent or legal guardian is expected to notify the school office within the first hour after the start of school regarding the absence and the reason for it.

-Please call the school at 764-5431 before 9:00 am; otherwise we will contact parents at home or work.
-Parents may also call in an absence before school hours using our voice mail system.
+Please call the school at 608-764-5431 before 9:00 am; otherwise we will contact parents/guardians at home or work.
+Parents/Guardians may also call in an absence before school hours using our voice mail system.
 Bear in mind that this is necessary to ensure that all students that left for school did in fact arrive safely.
 A follow-up written note or email stating the reason for the absence is required.
 This note should include your student's name, the date(s) absent, and the reason for the absence.
-If emailing please send to attendance email - dhsatt@deerfield.k12.wi.us for high school students and dmsatt@deerfield.k12.wi.us for middle school students.
+If emailing please send an attendance email - dhsatt@deerfield.k12.wi.us for high school students and dmsatt@deerfield.k12.wi.us for middle school students.
 The office will issue the student a re-admit slip to class.
 Failure to send a written excuse or email will result in the absence being considered unexcused.